LogoLogo

 Non-Maskable interrupt handling

-A Non-Maskable interrupt is a hardware interrupt that cannot be ignored by standard masking techniques.
+A interrupt is a hardware interrupt that cannot be ignored by standard masking techniques.
 In a general way, a non-maskable interrupt can be generated in either of two ways:

 • The processor receives a message on the system bus or the APIC serial bus with a delivery mode NMI.